Polls open for Student Government elections, here’s a guide before you vote:

 EXECUTIVE BRANCH

 Because all the individuals of the We Got You ticket indicated they wanted to withdraw from the race after the deadline to do so, their names will still appear on the ballot.
-However, because no one campaigned on behalf of We Got You the race for the executive branch positions was left virtually uncontested.
+However, because no one campaigned on behalf of We Got You, the race for the executive branch positions was left virtually uncontested.

 Any student is eligible to vote for SG Executive Branch positions.
 Students are able to vote for the ticket as a whole or for each individual separately.
 Constituents can also write in candidates on the ballot.